whitneygituara/OLAP-Operations-in-Python-ROLAP-MOLAP-HOLAP-Demo-/README.md

 HOLAP (Hybrid OLAP): Combining relational and multidimensional approaches.

-Visualizations are included for each method to help beginners understand how OLAP operations are applied in real-world scenarios.
+Visualizations are included for each method to help understand how OLAP operations are applied in real-world scenarios.

 📂 What’s Inside